Oluwasetemi/css-note/slides.md

 }
 ```

-<kbd>animation-fill-mode: backwards;</kbd>
+`animation-fill-mode: backwards;`

-The <kbd>animation-fill-mode: backwards;</kbd> property makes the target element apply the styles from the first keyframe immediately, even during the animation's delay period, before the animation starts.
+The `animation-fill-mode: backwards;` property makes the target element apply the styles from the first keyframe immediately, even during the animation's delay period, before the animation starts.

 <hr class="my-10"/>